tsmp-falcon-platform/ci-bundle-utils/docs/5min_challenge_auditing.md

 Following on from the version based bundles example, you may want to:

-- Have version based bundles for visibilities sake
+- Have version based bundles for the sake of transparency
-- But still preserve the git history on individual files.
+- Still preserve the git history on individual directories

 Enter the mandatory variable `GIT_BUNDLE_PRESERVE_HISTORY`.